Types of Millets And Their Benefits on Health and Weight Loss

 Millet Side Effects: Do Not Consume too many Millets

-Hence it would be advisable to include them in batters and not eat it every day like rice or wheat.
+Hence it would be advisable to include them weekly and not eat it every day like rice or wheat.
 Do check in with a dietician or a nutritionist before you go overboard on millets.

 If you are wondering what can be safely consumed and what to be avoided if you have thyroid issues, you can check our thyroid diet food list.